Reaganak40/stegpass/bmp-steg/README.md

 ## Options
 * `-s`: Save/Hide a secret message within an image.
 * `-g`: Get/Extract a hidden message from an image.
-* `-i`: Specify an encryption key to use for encryption and decryption.
+* `-h`: Specify an encryption key to use for encryption and decryption.
-* `-p`: Specify a pepper value to add additional security to the encryption.

 ## Hiding a message
 To hide a message within a BMP image file, use the following command:

 ```
-bmp-steg -s <image_file> <message> [-p <pepper>] [-i <initial_value>]
+bmp-steg -s <image_file> <message> [-h <hash>]
 ```
 `<image_file>` is the name of the BMP image file that you want to hide the message in.\
 `<message>` is the secret message that you want to hide.\
-`<pepper>` extra text added to the end of the password.\
-`<initial_value>` is the passcode that will be used to encrypt the message.
+`<hash>` is the 256bit passcode that will be used to encrypt the message.
 If you don't specify a password, a default passcode will be used.

 Example:

 ```
-bmp-steg -s image.bmp "Hello, World!" -p mypassword -i 12345
+bmp-steg -s image.bmp "Hello, World!" -p mypassword -h DEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEF
 ```
-This will hide the message "Hello, World!" within the image file "image.bmp", using the password "mypassword" and the initial value 12345.
+This will hide the message "Hello, World!" within the image file "image.bmp", using the password "mypassword" and the above hash string.

 ## Extracting a message
 To extract a message from a BMP image file, use the following command:

 ```
-bmp-steg -g <image_file> [-p <pepper>] [-i <initial_value>]
+bmp-steg -g <image_file> [-h <hash>]
 ```
 `<image_file>` is the name of the BMP image file that contains the hidden message.
-`<pepper>` is the additional text that will be removed from the end of the message.
-`<initial_value>` is the passcode that will be used to decrypt the message, if originally provided.
+`<hash>` is the 256bit passcode that will be used to decrypt the message, if originally provided.
 Example:

 ```
-bmp-steg -g image.bmp -p qwert -i 12345
+bmp-steg -g image.bmp -p qwert -h DEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEF
 ```
-This will extract the message from the image file "image.bmp", using the pepper "qwert" and the initial value 12345.
+This will extract the message from the image file "image.bmp", using the above hash string.

 Note: If you don't specify a password or initial value, the default values will be used.
 However, this is not recommended, as it reduces the security of the encryption.